-The City of Jacksonville relies on multiple strategies to remove barriers to affordable housing.
+In addition to the affordable housing activities identified in this plan, the City of Jacksonville relies on multiple other strategies to remove barriers to affordable housing.
 These strategies include (1) land use regulation, planning and coordination; (2) incentives and financing; and (3) education and outreach.